emma-33/holbertonschool-shell/permissions/README.md

 Script 13 :changes the group owner to school for the file hello Script 14 :changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-Script 15 :changes the owner and the group owner of _hello to vincent and staff respectively
+Script 15 :changes the owner and the group owner of _hello to vincent and staff respectively Script 16 :changes the owner of the file hello to vincent only if it is owned by the user guillaume